 If you have financial difficulties

-If your business would become insolvent as a result of making the statutory redundancy payments, the Insolvency Service’s Redundancy Payments Service may be able to help.
+If your business would become insolvent as a result of making the statutory redundancy payments, the Insolvency Service’s Redundancy Payments Service (RPS) may be able to help.

-You’d have to repay any debt as soon as possible - contact the Redundancy Payments Helpline for more information.
+You’d have to repay any debt as soon as possible.
+Email the Redundancy Payments Service for more information.
 Include all of the following in your email: